 Once your collard greens are in the ground, they’re relatively low-maintenance.
 Keep the soil consistently moist, but not waterlogged, as the plants dislike dry conditions.
 Water them regularly, especially during dry spells, and mulch around the base of the plants to retain moisture and suppress weeds.

-As they grow, every 4-6 weeks, feed them with a balanced organic fertiliser.
+As they grow, feed them every 4-6 weeks with a balanced organic fertiliser.
 Collard greens are heavy feeders, meaning they benefit from nutrient-rich soil throughout the growing season.

 Keep an eye out for common pests such as cabbage worms, aphids, and slugs.
 Check the undersides of leaves regularly, and if you see pests, remove them by hand or use a safe organic pesticide.
 Netting can also help keep larger pests, such as pigeons, from damaging your plants.